GlenWillms/f5-agility-labs-xc-caas/docs/class7/module4/lab2.rst

    The TCP Load Balancer is configured to use the Origin Pool we just reviewed.

-   For the following image, note the following:
+      .. note:: For the following image, note the following:

-      - This LB is configured to listen on 3 different names: keen-duck.useast.lab-app.f5demos.com keen-duck.europe.lab-app.f5demos.com
+         This LB is configured to listen on 3 different names:

+            keen-duck.useast.lab-app.f5demos.com
+            keen-duck.europe.lab-app.f5demos.com
             keen-duck.uswest.lab-app.f5demos.com

       - The LB is configured to listen on port 8883 and is using SNI.

    .. image:: ../images/M4-L2-tcplb-1.png